 Here at the CBI’s climate change summit, most of the anger towards government has centred on the changes to the carbon reduction commitment (CRC), which has seen money originally earmarked for businesses with good environmental performances going to the Treasury instead.
 The BBC’s Roger Harrabin summed up the feeling in the room when he described it as the government “nicking your CRC dividend”.

-The director general of the CBI, the British business lobby group, has been outlining this morning his vision of where exactly the UK business sector is in terms of meeting its climate change commitments.
+The director general of the CBI, the foremost British business lobby group, has been outlining this morning his vision of where the UK business sector is in meeting its climate change commitments.

-Speaking at the CBI’s climate change summit in London, Lambert made a fairly downbeat assessment of what has been achieved over the past three years.
-And he had two simple messages for UK policymakers: be consistent and stop hyping ‘green’ jobs.
+Speaking at the CBI’s climate change summit in London, Lambert made a fairly downbeat assessment of what has been achieved in the past three years.
+And he had two simple messages for UK policymakers: be consistent and stop hyping green jobs.
+Read more